THREAT ALERT

 collector.py runs first.
 It collects the username, hostname, privilege level, domain membership, Active Directory computer count, running processes, active TCP connections, ARP table, and MAC address.
 It writes everything to C:\Windows\Temp\configA.json, disguised as a configuration file.

+Both files returned zero detections on VirusTotal at the time of analysis.
 Three of the five C2 IP addresses fall in the 64.95.0.0/16 block, the same range as confirmed KongTuke C2 infrastructure documented in January 2026 ClickFix campaigns.
-This overlap, combined with the ClickFix delivery mechanism and Python-based implant architecture, strongly suggests this is an evolution of the ModeloRAT/KongTuke activity tracked by Huntress, Microsoft, and malware-traffic-analysis.net earlier this year.
+This overlap, combined with the delivery mechanism and Python-based implant architecture, points to an evolution of the ModeloRAT/KongTuke activity tracked by Huntress, Microsoft, and malware-traffic-analysis.net earlier this year.

 At a glance